 - HAND PLACEMENT.
 Never position fingers or hands in line with the blade.
 If the workpiece or your hands slip, serious personal injury could occur. - INTENDED USE.
 This machine is intended for cutting natural and man-made wood products, and laminate covered wood products.
 This machine is NOT designed to cut metal, glass, stone, tile, etc. - BLADE CONDITION.
-Do not operate with dull, cracked or badly worn blade.
+Do not operate with dull, cracked, or badly worn blade.
 Dull blades require more effort to perform the cut and increase the risk of kickback.
 Inspect blades for cracks and missing teeth before each use. - BLADE TENSION.
-To avoid mishaps that could result in operator injury, make sure the blade teeth face down toward the table and the blade is properly tensioned before operating. - BLADE SPEED.
-Always allow the blade to come to full speed before starting the cut.
-Moving the workpiece against a blade that is not at full speed could cause the blade to break or grab the workpiece and draw the operator's hands into the blade. - BLADE CONTROL.
+To avoid mishaps that could result in operator injury, make sure blade teeth face down toward the table and the blade is properly tensioned before operating. - BLADE SPEED.
+Always allow blade to reach full speed before starting the cut.
+Moving the workpiece into a blade that is not at full speed could cause the blade to break or grab the workpiece and draw the operator's hands into the blade. - BLADE CONTROL.
 To avoid serious personal injury, DO NOT attempt to stop or slow the blade with your hand or the workpiece.
 Allow the blade to stop on its own. - FEED RATE.
 To avoid the risk of the workpiece slipping and causing operator injury, always feed stock evenly and smoothly.
-DO NOT force or twist the blade while cutting, especially when sawing small curves.
+DO NOT force or twist the blade while cutting, especially when cutting small curves.

 - BLADE GUARD.
-The blade guard protects the operator's hands and fingers from the moving blade.
+When properly adjusted, the blade guard helps protect the operator's hands and fingers from accidental contact with the moving blade.
 ONLY operate this scroll saw with the blade guard in the proper position.
 Keep the guard as close as possible to the workpiece without interfering with the intended operation. - CUTTING TECHNIQUES.
 Plan your operation so the blade always cuts to the outside of the workpiece.
-DO NOT back the workpiece away from the blade while the saw is running, which could cause kickback and personal injuries.
-If you need to back the workpiece out, turn the scroll saw OFF and wait for the blade to come to a complete stop.
-DO NOT twist or put excessive stress on the blade that could damage it.
+DO NOT back the workpiece away from the blade while the saw is running, as this could cause kickback and personal injuries.
+If you need to back the workpiece out of blade, turn scroll saw OFF and wait for the blade to come to a complete stop.
+DO NOT twist or put excessive stress on the blade or it could damage/break blade.
 Instead, use relief cuts for curve cuts that may twist the blade. - LEAVING WORK AREA.
 Never leave a machine running unattended.
 Allow the scroll saw to come to a complete stop before you leave it unattended. - SMALL WORKPIECE HANDLING.
-If your hands slip while holding small workpieces with your fingers during a cut, amputation or laceration injuries could occur.
-Always support/feed the workpiece with push sticks, jig, vise, or some type of clamping fixture. - CUT-OFF PIECES.
-Never use your hands to move cut-offs away from the blade while the saw is running.
+If your hands slip while guiding small workpieces with your fingers during a cut, amputation or laceration injuries could occur.
+Always support/feed the workpiece with push sticks, jig, vise, or some type of clamping fixture. - cut-offs away from the blade while the saw is running.
 If a cut-off becomes trapped between the blade and table insert, turn the saw OFF and allow the blade to completely stop before removing it.